Suo Chao: Background

 The novel depicts Suo Chao as seven chi tall and striking in appearance with a round face, big ears, squarish mouth and a beard which nearly obscures his face.
 He is a senior military officer under the prefect Governor Liang Shijie of Daming Prefecture (present-day Daming County, Hebei).
 As he is impatient in battles, often charging ahead of his men, he is nicknamed "Impatient Vanguard".
 His combat weapon is a large glazed battle axe.

 Contest with Yang Zhi

-Yang Zhi, exiled to Daming prefecture as a mitigated sentence for killing a street nuisance in the imperial capital Dopngjing, catches the attention of Liang Shijie.
+Yang Zhi, exiled to Daming prefecture as a mitigated sentence for killing a street nuisance in the imperial capital Dongjing, catches the attention of Liang Shijie.
 Liang knows he is a good warrior and wants to tap his service.
 He arranges for Yang to joust with Zhou Jin, one of his better officers, confident that Yang would prove himself deserving of a post in front of all his military men.
 As expected, Yang beats Zhou Jin easily.
 Feeling humiliated by the outright defeat of his martial arts student, Suo Chao steps forward and challenges Yang Zhi to a duel.
 Liang approves the fight.
 Neither Suo nor Yang could beat the other in the horseback contest.
 Impressed by their dazzling fight, Liang promotes them to the same rank.
 Suo and Yang become good friends.